adlnet/xAPI-Spec/xAPI.md

 ###### Description

-The Agent Profile API is much like the State API, allowing for arbitrary key / document pairs to be saved which are related to an Agent.
+The Agent Profile Resource is much like the State Resource, allowing for arbitrary key / document pairs to be saved which are related to an Agent.

 ###### Details